-The Note is a contractual, legally binding agreement between the borrower and LCEF.
+A contractual, legally binding agreement between the borrower and LCEF.
 It defines the terms of the loan (amount, payments, interest rate, maturity date) along with other provisions such as late charges, default measures, collateral, etc.

 Mortgage or Deed of Trust